abhirock1998/ms-web/README.md

 `npm run build`

 > for adding the facility card image in card chang the image and icon location in `src/fixtures/facility-card-list.js`

+> for production you have to change EMAIlJS Config so that we can use it

+because in dev mode emailjs has 200 mail in 1 months so for more Email upgrade package and change and after upgrading use that credentials in `.env` in App root folder